Tim Jonze

 Tim Jonze (born 4 February 1980) is a British music journalist for NME, Vice, Dazed and Confused and The Guardian.
+He is associate editor of Guardian Culture.

 Jonze has reviewed a number of songs and albums, and has interviewed Jake Gyllenhaal, Lily Allen, Bill Drummond, Samantha Fox, Morrissey, Gary Lineker, Ren Harvieu, Ricky Wilson, and Ben Howard.

+In December 2017 Jonze was diagnosed with a rare blood cancer called essential thrombocythemia.